 Curious about Siberian cat coat colors and how they affect pricing?
 Check out our full guide on Siberian Cat Colors and Price.

-No, shaving a Siberian is not recommended.
-Their coat provides temperature regulation and protection.
+No, a Siberian should not be shaved.
+Their coat offers a means of temperature regulation and protection.

-Sudden or patchy fur loss may indicate allergies, stress, or underlying illness.
-See a vet if shedding seems abnormal.
+Patchy or sudden loss of fur can be a sign of allergies, stress, or some underlying illness.
+See a vet when shedding is abnormal.

 Siberian Cat Info – Your trusted source for expert tips, breed facts, and care guides on Siberian cats.